 New Public Sites

-New Public Sites (NPS) walking tours explore the history, design and use of overlooked public spaces.
-Through NPS walking tours, maps and videos, Public Artist Graham Coreil-Allen pushes pedestrian agency, interprets aspects of the everyday and investigates the negotiable nature of the built environment.
+New Public Sites is a way of exploring the history, design, and poetry of place.
+Through New Public Sites walks, maps and videos, Public Artist Graham Coreil-Allen cultivates pedestrian agency, interprets aspects of the everyday, and investigates the negotiable nature of the built environment.
+Along the way participants learn how regular people are shaping public spaces to meet their needs and celebrate culture.
 New Public Sites invites you to practice “radical pedestrianism” – traveling by foot through infinite sites of freedom while testing the limits of and redefining public space.

 Field Guide to Invisible Sites